 - If you are enrolled in the Cigna Choice Fund with HSA medical plan, you can take your HSA account with you.
-You may roll it into another account if you're covered by a qualified high deductible health plan, keep your account with ConnectYourCare or close your account.
-Contact ConnectYourCare to learn more about these options.
+You may roll it into another account if you're covered by a qualified high-deductible health plan, keep your account with HealthEquity or close your account.
+Contact HealthEquity to learn more about these options.

 Flexible Spending Accounts

-- You may be eligible to continue your Health Care Spending Accounts benefits under COBRA through the end of the fiscal year.
-You can’t incur Health Care Spending Account costs after your last day of employment unless you enroll in COBRA.
+- You may be eligible to continue your Health Care Flexible Spending Account (FSA) benefits under COBRA through the end of the fiscal year.
+You can’t incur Health Care FSA costs after your last day of employment unless you enroll in COBRA.

 Life and Accident Insurance

 You have 31 days from your last day of employment to convert your life insurance coverage to an individual policy or port (take with you) up to $300,000 of your current term coverage.
-The conversion form is included in your exit paperwork.
+The conversion form will be in your COBRA packet.

 Savings and Retirement